espenraugstad/randomadvice/README.md

-# Random Number Fact
+# Random Advice

-A small, quick, implementation of the [Numbers API](http://numbersapi.com/#42).
+A small, quick, implementation of the [Advice Slip JSON API](https://api.adviceslip.com/).
 Made with Vite and React.